Raphael-Boichot/Arduino-MegaBurner-V2/README.md

 python full_cycle_chip.py
 ```

+I strongly recommend running and editing scripts from VScode.
 Both scripts create their output files (ROM dumps, readback files) next to the script itself, regardless of what folder you launched Python from.
 The code is voluntarily "script only" to keep the project as much portable as possible.

+The code is very slow due to the way the serial is used but who cares: it works !

 ### Adding a chip to the Python side